 Participants may rollover into the Plan amounts representing distributions from other qualified retirement plans, an individual retirement account or an annuity.
-For the years ended December 31, 2020 and 2019, the Plan accepted employee rollover contributions of approximately \$5,303,000 and \$4,737,000, respectively.
+For the years ended December 31, 2021 and 2020, the Plan accepted employee rollover contributions of approximately \$4,629,000 and \$5,303,000, respectively.

 The Plan includes a negative enrollment policy.
 Under this policy, if an individual does not submit an automatic enrollment waiver or elect a deferral rate, the employee will be automatically enrolled in the Plan at a 3% deferral rate.
-The deferral rate is increased by 1% each September 1 until the deferral rate equals 6%.
-There were no automatic deferral rate increases applied in 2020.